IBM Cloud Docs

 The primary and secondary DNS configuration is contained in a separate file.
 You need to edit this configuration file with the following information.
 If this virtual machine does not have access to the private network, you need to replace the server IPs with the IP addresses of the DNS servers that you want to use.

-For these changes to take effect, you want to restart networking on the server.
+For these changes to take effect, restart networking on the server.
 You can restart the network by running the following command: